 Duration: 12 days

-An ancient civilisation imbues this country, which for centuries was the heart of the Khmer Empire, an empire which ruled much of south-east Asia.
-Relics of this powerful rule abound throughout the land, from the magical and mysterious Angkor Wat to the walled city of Angkor Thom.
-Alongside such man...
+A country imbued with ancient civilisation was the heart of the Khmer Empire.
+Cambodia was an empire that ruled much of southeast Asia.
+Relics of this powerful rule abound throughout the land from the magical and mysterious Angkor Wat to the walled city of Angkor Thom.
+Alongside such man made mirac…)

 Duration: 13 days